Sid-Agnihotri/sidhant-sharma-ecc-dssb-IS24-code-challenge/README.md

 ```

 3. Install dependencies for the frontend and backend components.
 This project uses Docker to run the application:
+install Docker (if not already installed) and run the following Docker Compose command:

 ```bash
 # Navigate to the root directory and run
 docker-compose up --build
 ```

-4. The Docker command from step 3 should run both frontend and backend for you.

-The project should now be running locally, and you can access it in your web browser at `http://localhost:3000`.
+4. The project should now be running locally, and you can access it in your web browser at `http://localhost:3000`.

 ## API Documentation (Swagger)